 On the destination cluster, Cluster Linking write takes lower priority

 than Kafka clients producing to that cluster; Cluster Linking will be throttled first.

 Confluent proactively monitors all cluster links in Confluent Cloud and will

 perform tuning when necessary.
 If you find that your cluster link is not hitting

 these limits even after a full day of sustained traffic, contact Confluent Support.

-See also, recommended guidelines for Confluent Cloud.
+To learn more, see recommended guidelines for Confluent Cloud.

 In a Confluent Platform or Apache Kafka® cluster, you can scale Cluster Linking throughput as follows:

 This section details support and known limitations in terms of cluster types,